-In environments that, especially culturally, change at light speed we need to learn to think, speak, act differently, in order to innovate in multiple areas simultaneously as the changes we encounter transform our familiar environment into 'an other'.
+In the Western world, the environment, culturally especially, changes at light speed.
+We need to learn to think, speak, act today I am not the other I am the same Have a nice day.
+Let's see tomorras differently, and innovate in multiple areas simultaneously as the changes we encounter transform our familiar environment into the other.
 Every day brings problems that we never faced before.
 Diversity of experiences and encounters with others inspire new ways of thinking and new forms of living.
 If we all look the same, talk the same, value the same things, paint the same pictures, dance the same dances, and hear the same music then we are simply imitators falling behind the challenges of our world.
 This applies to all of us whether we are hunter-gatherers in the Amazon or advertising agents in New York City.
 It blinds us to new forms of beauty.
 What we see around us, with the rise of anti-immigration political movements in Europe and the USA is, at least partially, a fear of otherness.
 Our preference is for conformity and imitation; our fear then itself arises from that preference in contrast to otherness and the greater steps towards an ever more encompassing oneness of the type that motivated Thoreau.
 However, the ultimate engine of innovation is otherness - of people, food, environments, art, and culture - it strengthens us and prospers us.